wabualela/moodle-auth_telegram/README.md

 **Installation Steps:**

 1. **Download the Plugin:**

    - Clone the repository or download the plugin ZIP file from the GitHub repository.

 2. **Upload to Moodle:**

    - Upload the plugin folder to the `auth` directory in your Moodle installation directory.

 3. **Install the Plugin:**

    - Log in to your Moodle site as an administrator.
-   - Navigate to **Site Administration** > **Notifications**.
+   - Navigate to **Site Administration** > **Plugins** > **Install plugins**.
+   - Drag and drop the ZIP file containing the plugin or choose the file manually.
-   - Moodle will detect the new plugin and prompt you to install it.
-Follow the on-screen instructions to complete the installation process.
+   - Follow the on-screen instructions to complete the installation process.

 4. **Enable Telegram Authentication:**

    - After installation, navigate to **Site Administration** > **Plugins** > **Authentication** > **Manage authentication**.
    - Enable the "Telegram" authentication method.

 5. **Configure Telegram Authentication:**

    - Click on **Settings** next to the Telegram authentication method.
-   - Enter your Telegram bot's username in the designated field.
+   - Enter your Telegram bot's username and secret key in the designated fields.
    - Save the settings.

 **Setting Up Telegram Bot:**

 1. **Create a Telegram Bot:**

    - Open the Telegram app and search for the "BotFather" user.
    - Start a conversation with BotFather and follow the prompts to create a new bot.
    - Note down the bot's username provided by BotFather.

 2. **Obtain Bot Token:**

    - After creating the bot, BotFather will provide you with a token.
 Note down this token as it will be used to authenticate your bot with Telegram's API.

 3. **Add Domain to Bot:**

    - To restrict bot access to your domain, navigate to your bot's settings in BotFather.
    - Add your Moodle site's domain to the allowed domains list.

 4. **Configure Moodle Plugin:**

-   - In the Moodle plugin settings, enter your bot's username in the designated field.
+   - In the Moodle plugin settings, enter your bot's username and secret key in the designated fields.

 **Usage:**